Beider/GodotCSharpToolkit/README.md

 This is a collection of useful tools that you can use to quickstart your godot projects.
 Check [my youtube](https://www.youtube.com/channel/UCM0mBdsjKQ78eGBSSpnQGuQ) for related tutorial videos.
 If you got any questions check [my discord](https://discord.gg/CXfYFvWWer).

+## License
+Use as you see fit, just please attribute credits accordingly if you distribute the code.
+Also please don't attempt to resell this code like an ass.
+If you make improvements it is appreciated if you create pull requests so they can be integrated back into the main repository.

 ## Notes
 * Some of the features require [Newtonsoft Json](https://www.nuget.org/packages/Newtonsoft.Json/), these can easily be removed.
 * Everything is in the GodotCSharpToolkit namespace.